Yemen forces launch assault on rebel-held port city - Journal du Cameroun

 “Hodeida port remains open to shipping,” Emirati State Minister for Foreign Affairs Anwar Gargash tweeted Wednesday.

-“We have also put contingency plans in place to move aid by other methods to Hodeida and points beyond,” he said.
+“We have also put contingency plans in place to move aid by other methods to Hodeida and points beyond,” he said, echoing a statement by UAE Minister of State for International Cooperation Reem al-Hashemi.

-The high-ranking UAE diplomat insisted that similar large-scale offensives had improved the lives of Yemenis in Aden and elsewhere.
+The Emirati diplomats insisted that similar large-scale offensives had improved the lives of Yemenis elsewhere.

+Hassan Taher, the official Hodeida governor based outside the city, said Wednesday that Yemen’s government would ensure aid deliveries throughout the offensive.

+“We want a rapid war, but it won’t be finished in two days,” Taher told AFP.

-The International Committee of the Red Cross warned however that any battle for Hodeida would exacerbate the suffering of the population, already “weakened to extreme levels”.
+The International Committee of the Red Cross said any battle for Hodeida would exacerbate the suffering of the population.

 “Life-saving items cannot be given to those in need while fighting is ongoing,” ICRC Middle East director Robert Mardini said in a statement.